carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 | `mkdir`| make new directory, a folder |

 In our Jupyterhub environment, we have pre-installed the nano editor.
 Nano is a text editor and can only work with plain character data.
 We are using it in this workshop because it is one of the least complex text editors.
 There are many editors such as Notepad++ or VIM, which you can configure to use on your own devices in the command-line.

 Let's move around our directories in the Terminal to get comfortable.

 Print your working directory using `pwd` and make sure you are in the directory `twarc_run`.
-If you are not in the proper directory, please change directories using `cd` to move to `twarc_run` and set it as your directory.
-Moving around in your directories is pretty easy using this interface.
+If you are not in the proper directory, please change directories using `cd` to move into `twarc_run` and set it as your directory.

 Needed data file: a single tweet
 `cat` out the file.
 use python viewer
 nano the file